 This bill establishes a prohibition against the release of lighter-than-air balloons into the atmosphere, categorizing such actions as littering due to the environmental hazards posed by deflated balloons to wildlife and marine animals.
 The bill amends RSA 163-B:1 to include a declaration that the release of these balloons constitutes littering and poses a threat to the health and safety of citizens.
-Additionally, it amends RSA 163-B:3 to make it unlawful for any person to intentionally release or cause the release of 20 or more balloons inflated with lighter-than-air gases, with exceptions for scientific or meteorological purposes and for hot air balloons that are recovered after launch.
+It also introduces a new section under RSA 163-B:3, making it unlawful for any person to intentionally release 20 or more balloons inflated with lighter-than-air gases, with exceptions for scientific or meteorological purposes and for hot air balloons that are recovered after launch.

-The bill also introduces specific penalties for violations of this prohibition, as outlined in RSA 163-B:4.
-It stipulates that individuals found guilty of releasing balloons will face a fine of $250 for the first offense and $500 for subsequent offenses.
-Furthermore, it mandates that lighter-than-air balloons sold must include a weight and tag warning purchasers about the harmful effects of releasing such balloons on wildlife.
+In terms of penalties, the bill amends RSA 163-B:4 to specify that violations of the balloon release prohibition will result in a fine of $250 for the first offense and $500 for subsequent offenses.
+Additionally, the bill mandates that lighter-than-air balloons sold must include a weight and tag warning purchasers about the harmful effects of releasing multiple balloons.
 The act is set to take effect on January 1, 2026.

 Statutes affected: Introduced: 163-B:1, 163-B:3, 163-B:4